SwanandMarathe/Ti.VRView/README.md

-# Ti.VRPanoramaView
+# Ti.VRView

-It is a Titanium module for realizing of a VRPanoramaView.
+It is a Titanium module for realizing of a VRPanoramaView and VRVideoView.

 The common format for panorama is this format:

 <img src="https://github.com/AppWerft/Ti.VRPanoramaView/blob/master/documentation/example.jpg?raw=true" width=700 />)